 Skydive!

-I've been skydiving for over 17 years.
-Many people ask why I would do such a thing.
+Many people ask, "Why would you jump out of a perfectly good airplane?"
 Well, there's a simple answer: it's a lot of fun!
 It's also one of the most challenging things I've ever done, and the learning never stops.

 I am also a pilot, which is very different.
 A great quote comparing skydiving and flying airplanes is: "If riding in an airplane is flying, then riding in a boat is swimming..."
 In other words, skydiving is flying your body!
 I love flying in all of its forms, though!